 jazz piano course online: lesson 17

-Lesson 17 of my jazz piano course online is nearly ready.
+Lesson 17 of my jazz piano course online.

 My jazz piano course online is about to reach video lesson 17.
 This jazz piano lesson combines your knowledge of rootless voicings (lesson 15) and tritone substitution (lesson 16).
 Learn to improvise with my clear and methodical method.
 I show you how to use these techniques with II-V-I and I-VI-II-V (turnaround) sequences.
 Then we put all this to work using the chord chart of Fly Me To The Moon.
 This should all be ready by the end of next week.
 Here’s the link to available lessons.